 For me, scented candles fall into the same category.
 The ritual of trimming the wick to just the right size, lighting the candle and breathing in its silage is an almost meditative experience.
 Like many others, I’m obsessive about the candles I allow into my collection, and light specific ones at different times of the year: Diptyque’s most popular candle Baies (or berries) is my summer burn of choice, and so are Nest Fragrances’ Bamboo and Birchwood Pine.
 For fall, I veer towards tobacco-scented flavours, while in winter, the smell of woodfire from Diptyque’s Feu de Bois sends a comforting message.
 At nostalgic moments, I’ll light a wick to take me back in time—Indian brand Niana manufactured the signature scent for Ananda in the Himalayas, and I light that very sparingly to remind me of the blissful week I spent in the mountain spa.

 Like fine perfume, good candles can be expensive.
 Unfortunately, unlike perfume, you can’t test out a candle before buying, so there’s a fair amount of trial and error involved.
 To be safe, buy one candle from each brand to start, and see how they perform.
 Often, different scents even from the same brand will perform differently: some might be milder and only fragrance a small corner of the room, while some flavours might permeate through your entire home.
 In essence, you want to be aware of a few things while testing:

-· A candle’s scent should be evident even as you near the end of the jar: if the scent ceases to be emitted halfway, avoid repurchasing
+- A candle’s scent should be evident even as you near the end of the jar: if the scent ceases to be emitted halfway, avoid repurchasing from that brand.

 Below are some iconic luxury candle makers and their most beloved scents, as well as a few new contenders and worthy Indian brands.